3pacc/NTT-PYBOT/SECURITY.md

-# NTTBOT Security Policy
+# NTT-PYBOT Security Policy

 ## Supported Versions

-This section outlines which versions of NTTBOT are currently receiving security updates.
+This section outlines which versions of NTT-PYBOT are currently receiving security updates.
 The project team is committed to providing security support for the following versions:

 | Version | Supported          |
 | ------- | ------------------ |